Keyboard shortcuts

 Description

 A Wyn module consists of a sequence of declarations.
-Files are also modules.
-Each declaration is processed in order, and a declaration can only refer to names bound by preceding declarations.
+Declarations are processed in order, and a declaration may refer only to names bound by preceding declarations — forward references are not permitted.

-Any names defined by a declaration inside a module are by default visible to users of that module (see Modules).
+Names bound by a declaration inside a module are visible to users of the module by default (see Modules); the local modifier suppresses this.

-#[attr] decadds an attribute to a declaration (see Attributes).
+• #[attr] dec attaches an attribute to the declaration it precedes (see Attributes).

 Declaring Functions and Values